What Does Two Week Wait (2WW) Mean?

 The two-week wait (TWW or 2WW) refers to the estimated period of time between a pregnancy attempt and the date where it is most likely that a pregnancy test is able to accurately indicate if the attempt was successful or not.

 Pregnancy tests work by detecting hCG levels in urine or blood.
 It typically takes around 7-12 days after fertilization for hCG to be detected in blood, or 12-14 days after fertilization to be detected in urine.

 FertilitySmarts Explains Two Week Wait (2WW)

-For the greatest accuracy, it is typically recommended to wait until the first day of a missed period in order to take a pregnancy test and receive an accurate result.
+For the greatest accuracy, it is typically recommended to wait until the first day of a missed period to take a pregnancy test and receive an accurate result.
 This typically means around two weeks post ovulation or intrauterine insemination (IUI) or around 9-11 days post embryo transfer.

 If pregnancy is not achieved, the 2WW will end with the start of a menstrual period.